Anyone can be a farmer

 Hunger relief organizations are creating their own innovative source of fresh leafy greens and other produce through on-site hydroponic farms.
 Growing hydroponically in a food bank or pantry can guarantee a consistent supply of produce for clients with as little as 2 hours of maintenance per month.

-Fork Farms provides volunteer guides, food safety guides, and other growing resources to help hunger relief organizations realize their farming goals with limited staff and time.
+Fork Farms provides volunteer checklists, food safety guides, and other growing resources to help hunger relief organizations realize their farming goals with limited staff and time.
 Beyond the benefits of fresh produce, an indoor farm can bring staff, volunteers and clients closer to the food that connects them as a community.

-Commercial producers
+Commercial Growers

 Fork Farms growers utilize large-scale Flex Farm operations to maximize their growing production and engagement opportunities.
 These commercial farming operations are found in all urban, suburban and rural settings, wherever there is an availability of indoor space.